 The Watertown Soccer Club (WSC) is a non-profit organization whose purpose is to promote youth soccer in Watertown and in the surrounding area.

 The Watertown Soccer Club (WSC) was established in 1995 by community volunteers to provide boys and girls in the Watertown area an opportunity to participate in soccer beyond the recreational level offered by the Park & Recreation Department.
-Membership in the WSC includes players starting in the 4th grade (U10 division) through high school (U18 division).
+Membership in the WSC includes players starting around age 7 (U8-U10) through high school age (U18 division).

 WSC teams compete in a competitive level of soccer against teams from all around the Madison area.